Johnnie-LC/Johnnie-LC/README.md

 I have been acquiring new programming skills in the Frontend side.

-- 🌱 I am currently interested in REACT - JEST and CSS - Sass
+- 🌱 I am currently interested in REACT - JEST - TDD and CSS - Sass

 ## 💬 Contact
 [<img alt="LinkedIn" width="40" height="40" src="https://img.icons8.com/android/48/4a90e2/linkedin.png" />][linkedin]